TudorDan/Web-With-Python/module_web_with_python.md

 #### How does an HTTP Request look like?
 What are the most relevant HTTP header fields?
 * HTTP header fields provide required information about the request or response, or about the object sent in the message body.
 There are four types of HTTP message headers:
-    * General-header: These header fields have general applicability for both request and response messages.
+    * _General-header_: These header fields have general applicability for both request and response messages.
         * Connection
-    * Client Request-header: These header fields have applicability only for request messages.
+    * _Client Request-header_: These header fields have applicability only for request messages.
         * Accept-Language
         * Accept-Encoding
-    * Server Response-header: These header fields have applicability only for response messages.
+    * _Server Response-header_: These header fields have applicability only for response messages.
         * Location : absoluteURI
         * Set-Cookie: NAME=VALUE; OPTIONS
-    * Entity-header: These header fields define meta information about the entity-body or, if no body is present , about the resource identified by the request.
+    * _Entity-header_: These header fields define meta information about the entity-body or, if no body is present , about the resource identified by the request.
         * Allow: GET, HEAD, PUT, POST
         * Content-Length